gopherjs/gopherjs/README.md

 - float32 and complex64 have the same precision as float64 and complex128

 ### Interface to native JavaScript
-A function's body can be written in JavaScript by putting the code in a string constant with the name `js_[function name]` for package functions and `js_[type name]_[method name]` for methods.
-In that case, GopherJS disregards the Go function body and instead generates `function(...) { [constant's value] }`.
-This allows functions to have a Go signature that the type checker can use while being able to call native JavaScript functions.
-When calling such a native function from Go, the arguments and return values are converted between Go types and JavaScript types according to the table below.
+The package `github.com/neelance/gopherjs/js` provides functions for interacting with native JavaScript APIs.
+Calls to these functions are treated specially by GopherJS and translated directly to their JavaScript syntax.
+Type conversions between Go types and JavaScript types are performed automatically according to the table below.
 The second column denotes the types that are used when converting to `interface{}`.
-Multiple values can be returned by using an array.

 | Go types            | Go interface type      | JavaScript type |
 | ------------------- | ---------------------- | --------------- |